This diploma of higher education has two stages, each comprising 120 credits.

 - For the remaining 60 credits of each stage, you will choose between option modules exploring particular issues or client groups in more depth, for example, mental health, older adults, children and young people or health and wellbeing.

-At Stage 1, everyone begins with a broad introduction to the experience of giving and receiving care in hospitals, clinics or GP surgeries; within the family and community; and in residential settings.
+At Stage 1, everyone begins with a broad introduction to the experience of giving and receiving care in a variety of clinical and care settings; within the family and community; and in residential settings.
 You will also have the opportunity to develop your study skills to enable you to achieve your study goals.
 For your second module at Stage 1, you can choose between several options, depending on your particular interests.

-At Stage 2, you will explore in more depth some critical issues in health and social care.
-You will further develop your study skills and the skills that help you in employment, if that is one of your study goals.
+At Stage 2, you will explore some critical issues in health and social care in more depth.
+You will further develop skills to help you in your study and in employment, if that is one of your study goals.
 To complete Stage 2, you can choose between modules focusing on more specific areas of health and social care practice, depending on your interests, aspirations and experience.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The Diploma of Higher Education in Health and Social Care uses a variety of study materials and has the following elements:

 - studying a mixture of printed and online material – online learning resources may include websites, audio/video media clips, and interactive activities such as online quizzes

 - working in a group with other students